Lite SDK (Enrollment iOS)

 countryCode | This parameter determines the country for which the payment process is being configured.
 The complete list of supported countries and their country code is available on the Country coverage page. |

 language | Defines the language to be used in the payment forms.
-You can set it to one of the available language options: es (Spanish), en (English), or pt (Portuguese). |
+You can set it to one of the available language options:

 yunoEnrollmentResult(\_ result: Yuno.Result) | This method is called when the enrollment process is completed, providing the result of the enrollment as a parameter of type Yuno.Result . |

-The parametershowPaymentStatus
+The showPaymentStatus

-is used to determine whether the payment status should be displayed.
+parameter determines whether the payment status should be displayed.
 Passing true

-as an argument will show the payment status while passing false
+shows the payment status, while passing false

-, which parameters are described below:
+method parameters are described below:

-: The delegate object that handles enrollment callbacks.showPaymentStatus: Bool
+delegate | YunoEnrollmentDelegate | The delegate object that handles enrollment callbacks. |

-: A Boolean flag that determines whether to display status views during the payment enrollment process.
+showPaymentStatus | Bool | A Boolean flag that determines whether to display status views during the payment enrollment process. |

 The method enrollPayment

 initiates the payment enrollment process.
-You should call It in response to user interactions, such as pressing a button.
+You should call it in response to user interactions, such as pressing a button.
 The method utilizes the provided delegate

 to manage enrollment events and, based on the parameter showPaymentStatus

-decides whether to show visual feedback about the enrollment status.
+, decides whether to show visual feedback about the enrollment status.

 Step 3: Enrollment status